schacon/gitbook/text/02_Git_Object_Db_Basics/0_ Git_Object_Db_Basics.markdown

 There are four different types of objects: "blob", "tree", "commit", and "tag".

-- A <<def_blob_object,"blob" object>> is used to store file data.
+- A **"blob"** is used to store file data - it is generally a file.
-- A <<def_tree_object,"tree" object>> ties one or more "blob" objects into a directory structure.
-In addition, a tree object can refer to other tree objects, thus creating a directory hierarchy.
-- A <<def_commit_object,"commit" object>> ties such directory hierarchies together into a <<def_DAG,directed acyclic graph>> of revisions--each commit contains the object name of exactly one tree designating the directory hierarchy at the time of the commit.
-In addition, a commit refers to "parent" commit objects that describe the history of how we arrived at that directory hierarchy.
-- A <<def_tag_object,"tag" object>> symbolically identifies and can be used to sign other objects.
-It contains the object name and type of another object, a symbolic name (of course!) and, optionally, a signature.

-The object types in some more detail:
+- A **"tree"** is basically like a directory - it references a bunch of other trees and/or blobs (ie. files and sub-directories)
+- A **"commit"** points to a single tree, marking it as what the project looked like at a certain point in time.
+It contains meta-information about that point in time, such as a timestamp, the author of the changes since the last commit, a pointer to the previous commit(s), etc.
+- A **"tag"** is a way to mark a specific commit as special in some way.
+It is normally used to tag certain commits as specific releases or something along those lines.

+Almost all of Git is built around manipulating this simple structure of four different object types.
+It is sort of it's own little filesystem that sits on top of your filesystem.

+### Different from SVN ###

+It is important to note that this is very different from most SCM systems that you are probably used to.
+Subversion, CVS, Perforce, Mercurial and the like all use _Delta Storage_ systems - they store the differences between one commit and the next.
+Git does not do this - it stores a snapshot of what all the files in your project look like each time you commit in this tree structure.
+This is a very important concept to understand when using Git.